SESARLab/mfh-measurements-generator/README.md

 $ node index.js
 ```

-By default "DL Measurements data generator" generates 5 million rows for both the CSV and ndjson files.
+By default "MFH Measurements data generator" generates 5 million rows for both the CSV and ndjson files.
-To configure the number of rows to generate, use NUMBER_OF_ROWS env variable:
+To configure the number of rows to generate, use `NUMBER_OF_ROWS` env variable:

 ```sh
 $ NUMBER_OF_ROWS=100 node index.js